 How is your leadership set up?

 We believe the local body of Christ is best governed by a fellowship of elders.
 This group of men, known as the Session, both oversee the congregation’s corporate spiritual growth and guide the direction of church ministry.
 Serving also with the elders are deacons, whose responsibilities include caring for the property and ministering to the spiritual and physical needs of those inside and outside the church.
 Both our elders and deacons are elected by congregational vote on the basis of the qualifications found in 1 Timothy 3 and Titus 1.
 Together, the service of the elders and the deacons furthers the gospel ministry in word and deed.
+More information about our form of church government can be found in the Book of Church Order.

 If I have a need or concern, who should I contact?